Visiting the Meroe Sudan Pyramids

 What are the Pyramids of Sudan?

 Sudan has 255 Pyramids, and most people have never heard of them!
-Very briefly, the Sudanese Pyramids are 2,500 years old, during the Nubian period, (slightly newer than the Egyptian Pyramids) and there were built to act as tombs for the rulers of Napata and Meroë.
+The Sudanese Pyramids are 2,500 years old (slightly newer than the Egyptian Pyramids).
+During the Nubian period, they were built to act as tombs for the rulers of Napata and Meroë.
 That’s enough info to impress your friends.

 Where Are the Pyramids of Sudan?

 Well, there are actually a few different sites for the Pyramids of Sudan.
-Firstly, I should say that the Meroe Pyramids are generally the Pyramids that most people visit when they’re in Sudan.
-The Meroe Pyramids are in the best condition (and also the ones that have received some reconstruction funding), and probably more important, they’re easier to access with day-trips from Khartoum even possible.
+The Meroe Pyramids are generally the Pyramids that most people visit when they’re in Sudan.
+The Meroe Pyramids are in the best condition.
+And also the ones that have received some reconstruction funding.
+And arguably most historically important.
+They’re easier to access with day-trips from Khartoum even possible.

 So where are all these pyramids in Sudan?
 There are 4 sites to visit the Sudanese pyramids: